-Approximately 117 colleges in the U.S. offer a real estate degree of some kind.
+There are 177 schools offering degrees in real estate in the United States.
 This year's Best Real Estate Schools ranking compares 109 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of real estate programs later in this article.

 This is a great major for students who love interacting with people.
 The ability to relate to others and competently address concerns and answer questions is important.
 It is vital to be goal-oriented and driven, as many jobs pay a salary that is mostly commission based.
 If you enjoy being creative and seeing through a project to the end, this major would be suited for you.